-In my research I examine how literary practices are of influence in the analysis and understanding of current democratic public sphere(s).
+In my research I examine how literary styles and practices are of influence in the analysis and understanding of current democratic public sphere(s).

-My first interest is in how metamodernism as a reflective genre of literature, offering a political scenario as well as specific literary mechanisms, is effective in digital public spheres and could help comprehending emerging phenomena such as fake news and the play with scripts and fabricated identities.
+My first interest is in how the political is reflected in literature: I consider political scenarios as well as specific literary mechanisms and their relevance in digital public spheres.
+'Fiction literacy' can help to comprehend emerging phenomena such as fake news, the play with fabricated identities, and the experience of 'realism erosion'.

 - BA Transformations of the Public Sphere